wolfgang-noichl/magick-rotation/README.md

 This is a fork of the original launchpad project (https://launchpad.net/magick-rotation), which seems to be dead.
 The automatic installer isn't working anymore at least on *buntu, at least due to https://bugs.launchpad.net/magick-rotation/+bug/1621026.
-Yo you're probably best off with just following the manual install instructions in ./INSTALLER.txt, which are known to work at least for Xubuntu 18.04.
+*You're probably best off with just following the manual install instructions in ./INSTALLER.txt, which are known to work at least for Xubuntu 18.04 and 19.04.*

 -------